 T elicits sentences from students about what they were doing at 8 a.m. the day before.

 Have students sit in a circle.

-Give students a minute to remember what they were doing yesterday evening at 8:00.
+Give students a minute to remember what they were doing yesterday at 8 p.m.

 After giving instructions, appoint one student to begin.

-The next player repeats what the previous student was doing, using while, and adding what he or she was doing.
+The next player repeats what the previous student was doing, using while, and adding what they were doing.

-Each player repeats all the previous players’ activities before adding his/her own.
+Each player repeats all the previous players’ activities before adding their own.

 Example of a typical pattern: